Prepare Yourself for a World-Class Education

 Our district launched the Cambridge Programme at Pasco Middle School and Pasco High School in 2014.
-In an effort to create a seamless progression for students and prepare them for this challenging academic program, San Antonio Elementary will now feed students into those two schools while Paul R. Smith will feed into Anclote.
+In an effort to create a seamless progression for students and prepare them for this challenging academic program, San Antonio Elementary now feeds students into those two schools while Paul R. Smith feeds into Anclote.

-San Antonio will offer the primary curriculum at each grade level, beginning with kindergarten.
-Paul R. Smith will provide the program to all three grade levels, and will offer advanced electives to match with core academics.
-Anclote will offer the program to ninth- and 10th-grade students the first year.
+San Antonio offers the primary curriculum at each grade level, beginning with kindergarten.
+Paul R. Smith provides the program to all three grade levels and offers advanced electives to match with core academics.
+Anclote offers the program to ninth- and 10th-grade students.

 The Cambridge curriculum and assessments are designed with the five Cambridge attributes in mind: confident, responsible, reflective, innovative and engaged.
 The Advanced International Certificate of Education (AICE) is an innovative and accelerated method of academic study offered solely through the University of Cambridge International Examinations (CIE), a division of the University of Cambridge in Cambridge, England — an institution consistently ranked as one of the top five academic universities in the world.
 Cambridge provides a flexible, broad-based curriculum that is offered worldwide at schools and colleges in over 161 countries.
 For over 170 years, the prestigious University of Cambridge has been setting worldwide curriculum standards through their examinations.

 Why should students enroll in AICE courses?